traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional_

-Defines TLS options for Consul server endpoint.
+Defines the TLS configuration to use for the secure connection to Consul Catalog.

 ##### `ca`

 _Optional_

-Certificate Authority used for the secure connection to Consul, defaults to the system bundle.
+`ca` is the path to the certificate authority used for the secure connection to Consul Catalog, defaults to the system bundle.

 ```yaml tab="File (YAML)"